pachyderm/pachyderm/examples/ml/gpt-2/README.md

                       length=280, nsamples=30)
 ```

-Again this code includes some standard Pachyderm boilerplate to read the data
+Again, this code includes some standard Pachyderm boilerplate to read the data
 from the local filesystem.
-The interesting bit is the call the
+The interesting bit is the call to
 `generate_to_file`, which actually generates the tweets.
 A few things to
 mention: we set prefix to `"<|startoftext|>"` and truncate `"<|endoftext|>"`
 off the end.
 These are the tokens we added in the first steps (and that were
 added in the original training set) to delineate the beginning and end of
 tweets.
-We also set `include_prefix` to `False`, so that we don't have
+We also set `include_prefix` to `False` so that we don't have
 `"<|startoftext|>"` appended to every single tweet.
 Adding them here tells
 gpt-2 to generate a single coherent (hopefully) piece of text.
 We also set the
-length to 280 characters, which is Twitter's limit on tweet size, in a future
+length to 280 characters, which is Twitter's limit on tweet size.
+In a future
-version we may teach gpt-2 to post tweet storms.
-Lastly we tell it to give us
+version, we may teach gpt-2 to post tweet storms.
+Lastly, we tell it to give us
 30 samples, in this case a sample is a tweet.

 The pipeline spec to run this on Pachyderm should look familiar by now: